-The body produces the cholesterol it needs, however, the added cholesterol, which comes from food, can cause harm.
+The body produces the cholesterol it needs; however, the added cholesterol from food can cause harm.

-When there is too much cholesterol in the blood, it can create sticky deposits (called plaque) along the walls of the arteries, which can narrow or block the flow of blood to the brain, heart and other organs.
+Too much cholesterol in the blood can create sticky deposits (called plaque) along the walls of the arteries, which can narrow or block blood flow to the brain, heart, and other organs.

-The normal range of cholesterol in whole blood is between 140 to 200 mg per deciliter (mg / dL).
-However, there are two types of cholesterol, HDL (high density lipoprotein, or “good” cholesterol) and LDL (low density lipoprotein, or “bad” cholesterol).
+The usual range of cholesterol in the whole blood is between 140 to 200 mg per deciliter (mg / dL).
+However, there are two types of cholesterol, HDL (high-density lipoprotein, or “good” cholesterol) and LDL (low-density lipoprotein, or “bad” cholesterol).

-There is a third type of material in the blood called ” Triglycerides “.
-It also plays a role (in general, as triglyceride levels rise, the “good” HDL drops).
+The third type of material in the blood is called ” Triglycerides. ” It also plays a role (in general, as triglyceride levels rise, the “good” HDL drops).

 Causes of hypercholesterolemia

-In some cases, high cholesterol levels can be inherited, the liver can make too much cholesterol, or perhaps the body can not remove LDL from the blood efficiently.
+In some cases, high cholesterol levels can be inherited, the liver can make too much cholesterol, or the body can not efficiently remove LDL from the blood.

 High levels of cholesterol and triglycerides may be associated with other diseases, such as diabetes.